This post contains Nice Guy syndrome test and practical ways to stop seeking approval and start getting what you want in

 You’re using coping mechanisms you’ve developed during childhood when you were powerless and naïve such as doing it right, being charming and helpful, never cause a problem to anyone, repressing feelings, avoiding problems, and difficult situations.

 And the more unsuccessful these mechanisms turn out, the more frightened you become.

-Surrendering in order to reclaim your personal power might sound ironic, but surrendering here means to let go of what one can’t change, in order to be able to change what you can.
+Surrendering in order to reclaim your personal power might sound counterintuitive, but surrendering here means to let go of what one can’t change, in order to be able to change what you can.

 Surrendering allows you to embrace life experiences and see them as a “gift” to grow as an individual.

 So instead of asking “Why is this happening to me?” to life challenges by pondering, “What can I learn from this experience?”

-To control thei world and make sure it remains problem-free, Nice Guys create belief systems about people and situations that are far from reality.
+To control their world and make sure it remains problem-free, Nice Guys create belief systems about people and situations that are far from reality.
 Then they act as if you were accurate.

 By stepping back from the situation and accepting the reality of the situation, you will be able to change your response to it and stop projecting the reality you want to believe in it.